Author, YouTuber, VidCon-co-creator Hank Green distills the 8 things he wishes he knew when he was writing his first novel.

 Takeaway for Marketing: One sentence a day is better than trying to binge-write once a week.

-The most important part of writing isn’t often not writing.
+The most important part of writing is often not writing.

 “Not all writing is writing… it’s thinking, staring, researching, stressing, reading other people’s books, reading your own book again, reading stuff that you’ve already written… all that stuff is writing.”